Why Do My Contactor Coils Keep Burning Out?

 However, when contractor coils begin to fail, they usually do so for the following reasons.

-Contractors require ambient temperatures around them for normal functioning.
-Usually, the recommended temperature maintained within the contractor enclosure is 60 degrees celsius.
+• Overheating: Contractors require ambient temperatures around them for normal functioning.
+Usually, the recommended temperature maintained within the contractor enclosure is 60 degrees Celsius.
 This should be the air temperature in the vicinity of the contactor coils and not the overall enclosure.
 Therefore, any build-up of hotspots should be closely monitored.
 Minor temperature fluctuations are deemed permissible if the nominal coil voltage does not exceed.

-A coil burning out can also be common in places with too much pollution.
+• An Obstruction: A coil burning out can also be common in places with too much pollution.
 Dirt and soot build up between the mating faces and hinder the connection.
-If a contractor coil for a wall-mounted ac unit is often burned out due to causes related to obstruction or foreign particles, special care should be taken to keep the enclosure safe and protected.
+If a contractor coil for a wall-mounted AC unit is often burned out due to causes related to obstruction or foreign particles, special care should be taken to keep the enclosure safe and protected.
 The accumulated dirt can be cleaned using a strong airflow against the dirt and soot.

-Dr. Ductless is a trusted, locally owned, and operated HVAC service provider in Los Angeles, CA. We have been providing exceptional HVAC services since 2001 to the entire South California region.
+Dr. Ductless Heating & Cooling is a trusted, locally owned, and operated HVAC service provider in Los Angeles, CA. We have been providing exceptional HVAC services since 2001 to the entire South California region.
 Get in touch with us today to experience an exemplary service experience.